This post may contain affiliate links. Please read my disclosure policy for more details.

 This EASY no-knead pizza dough is absolutely a game changer, even a novice can make the best homemade pizza crust with this simple, straightforward recipe.

-All you need is to mix all the ingredients in 1 bowl and let it proof for 1 hour.
+All you need is to mix all the ingredients in 1 bowl.
 No mixer, no kneading are required for this foolproof homemade pizza dough.

 I’m a huge pizza lover (so Italian, I know!
 LOL), and I’ve tried so many pizza recipes over the years.
 Different methods, 24 hours of proofing, high hydration doughs, folding, and more.

 Some of those methods deliver very good pizza, but I was after a super easy everyday recipe: quick to whip up, and ready for impromptu pizza nights!

 I made so many attempts I’ve lost count, and here is my take on the easiest pizza ever: crusty, amazingly delicious, and perfect with any topping of your choice.